lundegaard/redux-tools/docs/packages/actions.md

 ## Best practices to follow

-Only use makeConstantActionCreator, makeSimpleActionCreator, makeBinaryActionCreator in your applications.
+Only use makeConstantActionCreator, makeSimpleActionCreator, makePayloadMetaActionCreator in your applications.
 Do not use any other action creator factories in your application code. makeActionCreator is meant to only be used as a "factory for other factories" (i.e. makeActionCreator is used to create the aforementioned action creator factories).

 The logic should be left to the reducer.
 Action creator usage should be transparent: whatever you pass to them ends up in the payload/meta.
 Use constant/simple/binary to determine how many arguments are expected by the action creator.